Float Condition¶

 |---|---|---|---|

-| result | BOOLEAN | The boolean result of the comparison between a and b using the selected operation. | True |
+| result | BOOLEAN | The boolean outcome of the selected comparison between a and b. | True |

 Important Notes¶